dib-lab/dib-training/index.rst

 These are tentative dates and topics; we will post information about the workshops closer to the date.

-* May 4-5, 2015: mRNAseq for non-model organisms (mRNAseq,
 * April 27, 2015: mothur, command line, and multivariate stats (intro, microbial)
+* May 4-5, 2015: mRNAseq for non-model organisms (mRNAseq, de novo, intro)
+* Early July: Software Carpentry/reproducible research (intermediate)

 Past Workshops
 --------------